Turing degree spectra of differentially closed fields: Spectra of Differentially Closed Fields

 \section{Spectra of Differentially Closed Fields}

-Theorem \ref{thm:low} relativizes, giving the following result. \begin{prop} For each countable model $K$ of \DCF0, of any Turing degree $\bfc$, every degree $\bfd$ with $\bfd'\geq\bfc'$ lies in the spectrum of $K$. \end{prop} \begin{pf} One simply runs the same construction as in Theorem \ref{thm:low}, relative to an oracle from $\bfd$.
+\begin{prop} For every countable model $K$ of \DCF0 of Turing degree $\bfc$, every degree $\bfd$ with $\bfd'\geq\bfc'$ lies in the spectrum of $K$. \end{prop} \begin{pf} One simply runs the same construction as in Theorem \ref{thm:low}, relative to an oracle from $\bfd$.
 Since $\bfd'\geq\bfc'$, this oracle can compute all the necessary approximations to facts about $K$ and about minimal differential polynomials in $K$, so this produces a $\bfd$-computable differential field isomorphic to $K$.
-As mentioned in Subsection \ref{subsec:CMT}, Knight's theorem from \cite{K86} then shows that $\bfd\in\spec{K}$, since no differentially closed field is automorphically trivial. \end{pf} \begin{defn} Let \emph{first-jump equivalence} be the equivalence relation $\sim_1$ on Turing degrees defined by:
+As mentioned in Subsection \ref{subsec:CMT}, Knight's theorem from \cite{K86} then shows that $\bfd\in\spec{K}$, since no differentially closed field is automorphically trivial. \end{pf} \begin{defn} \emph{First-jump equivalence} is the relation $\sim_1$ on Turing degrees: